 Carol D’Amico is a nationally recognized expert in designing and leading strategies related to higher education, workforce development, and business-led involvement in education reform.

-As USA Funds®’ executive vice president, Mission Advancement and Philanthropy, D’Amico plays a key role in developing national and state-based philanthropic initiatives involving the higher education, business and workforce development sectors.
-USA Funds’ philanthropic and investment activities advance USA Funds’ guiding principle of Completion With a PurposeSM, building a more purposeful path for students to and through college and on to rewarding careers and successful lives.
+As Strada Education Network℠ executive vice president, Mission Advancement and Philanthropy, D’Amico plays a key role in developing national and state-based philanthropic initiatives involving the higher education, business and workforce development sectors.
+Strada Education’s philanthropic and investment activities advance its guiding principle of Completion With a Purpose®, enhancing student success in college — or other postsecondary programs — and connecting graduates to rewarding careers and fulfilling lives.

 D’Amico served in the U.S. Department of Education as assistant secretary for adult and vocational education from 2001-2003.
 While serving as a senior fellow in education and co-director of the Center for Workforce Development at the Hudson Institute, she co-wrote “Workforce 2020.”
 The book describes the demographics of the future U.S. workforce and the challenges in preparing the American workforce to prosper in the global economy.